 We’ve been a little busy this summer.

-For these heavenly one-bite mini cakes we used the following recipe from 20something cupcakes.
+For these heavenly one-bite mini cakes we used the following from .
 We decided that due to time constraints we would forgo the strawberry filling and just use the champagne cake recipe for our party favors.

 - 1 1/2 cups cake flour